-How to make the Beltline even better
+There’s a simple way to make the Beltline even better.

 Events have overtaken us.

-At its core, though, the Beltline a wildly successful transportation corridor.
+At its core, though, the Beltline is a transportation corridor.
 Every day, some 5,000 people travel the Eastside Trail at any one particular point.
-And that popularity is spreading around the loop.
-The trail is so successful that the mix of pedestrians and wheeled vehicles has become a public safety concern.
+And that popularity is spreading all around the loop.

 “The Atlanta Beltline has helped attract more than $9 billion dollars in private development as of the end of 2023.”